ERP5 & Price Index 6m investment strategy

 The portfolios were all constructed on an equal-weighted basis.

-In order to test the effectiveness of a strategy, we divided our back
+In order to test the effectiveness of a strategy, we divided the back

 test universe into five equal groups (quintiles), according to the

-(PB) value strategy, we ranked our back test universe from the cheapest
+(PB) value strategy, we ranked the back test universe from the cheapest

 (lowest PB) to the most expensive (highest PB) stocks.